squirrel-forge/sass-util/README.md

 ### Use syntax

-When loading via the *@use* syntax versus the classic *@import* ,there are a few things to keep in mind.
+When loading via the *@use* syntax versus the classic *@import*, there are a few things to keep in mind.
 Using the *with* keyword to set any configuration variables can only be done the first time a module is loaded with *@use*, any attempt to do it differently will produce an error.

 #### Changing configuration for multiple usages